madmous/madClones/README.md

 * Add a white background color to each board section (star, user and users)
 * Work on a better model for the store and the response from server
-* Add create a new board feature
-* Add create a new team feature
-* Add star/unstar board feature
 * Add a login section
 * Make UI responsive
 * Add enzyme